 Seasons / Hours

 The park is open 24 hours a day all year.
 There may be temporary road closures during and shortly after winter snow storms until plowing is completed and conditions are safe for visitor traffic.
 Road maintenance may require brief closures of individual areas at other times.

 The park has two developed campgrounds: North and Sunset Campgrounds, both very near the visitor center at 8,000-foot elevation.
-Together, they have 218 sites and are available on a first-come, first-served basis.
-Fee is $10 per site per night.
-There is a limit of 6 people, 3 tents, and 2 vehicles per site.
+Together, they have 218 sites and are available on a first come, first served basis.
+The fee is $15 per site per night.
+There is a limit of 10 people, 3 tents, and 2 vehicles per site.
 Sites fill by early afternoon during the summer months.
-There are no hook-ups, but water, flush toilets, tables, stoves and phones are available.
+There are no hook-ups, but water, flush toilets, tables, stoves, and phones are available.
 One group site is available by reservation only.

 Park Back Country Camping